KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/01_dids/02_full_did_creation.md

 ## Upgrade a light DID to a full DID

 Another way to obtain a full DID is by upgrading a previously-created light DID.
-KILT supports this operation in a way that does not invalidate any credentials that have been issued to the light DID before being upgraded.
+KILT supports this operation in a way that does not invalidate any Credentials that have been issued to the light DID before being upgraded.

 The following code shows how to migrate a light DID to a full DID.
 Credentials, Presentations, and verifications remain unchanged as adding support for DID migration does not affect the public API that the SDK exposes.